GSA/open-gsa-redesign/_apidocs/exclusion-api.md

 ## Overview
+**Important Note:** The specifications on this page are for a soon to be released API.
+Check back here or be in contact with IAE for the release date and testing sessions.<br/><br/>
 The Exclusions API will allow users to request Public Exclusion Information based on various optional request parameters.
 The response will be provided in the JSON format in a paginated manner.